moquality/docs_old/docs/docs/getting-started/test-suite.md

 ### Test Suites

-A test is a series of action that should be performed to cover a use case or check an assertion.
-All our tests always start after clearing any cache related to the app.
+A **test** is a *series of actions* that should be performed to cover a use case or check an assertion.
+All of our tests start after clearing the cached data related to the app.

-A test suite is a series of tests that should be run in an order.
+A **test suite** is a *series of tests* that should be run in an order.
 A test report is a test of these test suites.
-A test is created using the MQRecorder.
+A test is created using the MoQuality Recorder.
 After creating a few tests, you can create test suites.

 *** Use case ***